 This is biological nonsense.
 True, cancer cells can’t live in an overly alkaline environment, but neither can any of the other cells in your body.

-Blood is usually slightly alkaline.
-This is tightly regulated by the kidneys within a very narrow and perfectly healthy range.
-It can’t be changed for any meaningful amount of time by what you eat.
-And while eating green veg is certainly healthy, that’s not because of any effect on how acid or alkaline your body is.
+While eating lots of green veg is certainly healthy, that’s not because of any effect on how acid or alkaline your body is.

 There is something called acidosis.
 This is a physiological condition that happens when your kidneys and lungs can’t keep your body’s pH (a measure of acidity) in balance.
 It is often the result of serious illness or poisoning.
 It can be life-threatening and needs urgent medical attention, but it’s not down to overly acidic diets.

 We know that the immediate environment around cancer cells (the microenvironment) can become acidic.
 This is due to differences in the way that tumours create energy and use oxygen compared with healthy tissue.
 Researchers are working hard to understand how this happens, in order to develop more effective cancer treatments.

 Another idea we see a lot is that sugar apparently ‘feeds cancer cells’, suggesting that it should be completely banished from a patient’s diet.

 This is an unhelpful oversimplification of a highly complex area that we’re only just starting to understand.